Table of Contents

-Authors: Liow Wolf, liza Potikha, nachum Dershowitz, Roni Shweka, Yaacov Choueka
+Authors: Lior Wolf, Liza Potikha, Nachum Dershowitz, Roni Shweka, Yaacov Choueka

 Keywords:

-Q1: What is the ultimate goal of authors?
+Q1: What is the ultimate goal of the authors?

-Two main goals are, providing tools to bring together the fragments of the same page (from Cairo Genizah) and trying to classify handwriting and dates.
+The two main goals are providing tools to bring together fragments of the same page (specifically from the Cairo Genizah) and trying to classify handwriting and dates.

-SIFT is used in (all?) points of a letter to generate desxriptors.
-There are 100.000 descriptors overall before inputting into k-means.
-SIFT plays the main classification technique.
+SIFT is used at various points of a letter to generate descriptors.
+There are 100,000 descriptors overall before inputting them into k-means.
+SIFT serves as the main classification technique.

 Q3: How did they produce the letter dictionaries?